Claudia Guadalupe Martinez

 Claudia Guadalupe Martinez is an American author of children's books, best known for her middle grade contemporary debut The Smell of Old Lady Perfume.
 Her works include middle grade fiction, young adult fiction, and picture books.

 Personal life

 Martinez grew up in El Paso, Texas.
 She started wanting to become a writer when she was six years old.

-Her father passed away when she was eleven, an experience which she drew inspiration from for what would become her debut novel, The Smell of Old Lady Perfume.
+Her father died when she was eleven, an experience which she drew inspiration from for what would become her debut novel, The Smell of Old Lady Perfume.